 Seriously, what’s the deal with chlorine?
 Sometimes I think it would be nicer to just swim with the bugs that it’s holding off.
 OK that’s naive, but chlorine is super gross, I’d much rather have salt water stinging my eyes or freshwater brushing my lips.

 Salty goodness can be found on the Basin and Mackerel Tracks (Ku-ring-gai Chase National Park) where the protected coves of Pittwater leave the water clear enough to see underwater (kinda).
 Go for an early one!
 This park is open from 6AM.
 You can even delay the hike back up by catching the ferry across to Palm Beach for a coffee.
-Up in the Blue Mountains, Jellybean Pools (Blue Mountains National Park) are perfect for a cooling dip, but they’re not quite deep enough for laps.
-Don’t fret though, the 1km hike back to the car is a certified quad-burner.
+In Heathcote National Park, Kingfisher pool is perfect for a cooling dip, but they’re not quite deep enough for laps.
+Don’t fret though, the 1.5km hike back to the car via Bullawarring walking track is a certified quad-burner.

-Ranger’s Tip: Wild swimming spots like these aren’t patrolled.
+Ranger’s Tip: To get to kingfisher pool it’s a significant walk, this area is remote so go prepared with proper clothing, footwear, food and water.
+Please take your rubbish out with you too.
+Wild swimming spots like these aren’t patrolled.
 Don’t enter the water if you don’t know how to swim, never jump or dive in and keep an eye on your mates.
-Stay informed read up on water safety
+Stay informed and read up on water safety.

-If you’d prefer the sand between your toes, stroll down to Lady Bay Beach, you could even float out for some bootleg water aerobics.
+If you’d prefer the sand between your toes, stroll down to Chowder Bay – Gooree, you could even float out for some bootleg water aerobics.

 Nothing helps you work harder than a cheeky dose of old mate adrenalin.
 Sydney’s full of trails that’ll test your reflexes and endurance atop of a 2-wheeled steed.
 The Gahnia and Serrata mountain bike trails (Garigal National Park) offer experienced riders the chance to test their skills and get the heart pumping.
 Go easy on those steep sections!